Mrsteveson/webapi-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

-        Using express routers we are able to break our code into their own separate files representing the pieces they are addressing.
+        Using express routers we are able to break our code into their own separate files, which represent the pieces they are addressing.

 ## Project Setup